MARQUETTE GOLF CLUB - GREYWALLS COURSE (906) 225-0721 Ext 4

 Michigan Golf Course Review

-originally a nine hole layout designed by William Langford and Theodore Moreau in 1926, with the second nine added by David Gill in 1969.
+which was originally a nine hole layout designed by William Langford and Theodore Moreau in 1926, with the second nine added by David Gill in 1969.
 There is a driving range

-playing Greywalls for the first time are advised to pay attention to the tips and details presented by the starter, who will take the time to provide some valuable information on how to play
+Those playing Greywalls for the first time are advised to pay attention to the tips and details presented by the starter, who will take the time to provide some valuable information on

-some of the most challenging holes ( IE hit towards the red striped 100 yard stake on the par four 5th).
+how to play some of the most challenging holes ( IE hit towards the red striped 100 yard stake on the par four 5th).
 It is also recommended that you pay attention the pin

 137 slope for women, and 4631 yards/121 slope from the front tees.
 Notice the high slope rating…you might want to move up a set, especially if playing for the first time.
 Red,

 Bunkering is strategic and not overstated, with approximately 35 sand traps located near the landing zones or situated greenside.
 There are no ponds or lakes or ponds on the

 round and the spectacular scenery.
 With the Heritage course also on property and 2 other top notch courses in the region - a 2 or 3 day golf trip to this part of the upper Michigan